A framework for how FHG and WCHQ

 work together on WIN

 Two paths.
-One shared goal — a defensible, high-quality measurement layer for Wisconsin's hypertension program.
+One shared goal — a defensible, high-quality measurement layer for Wisconsin's cardiovascular risk reduction program.

 FHG and WCHQ are both named WIN data partners